gavinlyonsrepo/pic_16F18313_projects/projects/bargraph/README.md

 The system makes a new reading every two seconds on timer0 overflow interrupt.
 Two modes defined by switch position.
+On power on, a routine displays a moving pattern on bar-graph for a few seconds, when bar-graph goes blank unit is ready for test.
 The SPDT switch on RA3 is read, if it is logic high the unit is set to measure rechargeable, if set to logic low, non-rechargeable AA/AAA batteries.
 The status LED(red) is turned on for rechargeable and off for non-rechargeable to indicate mode.